 4. It gives you model choices.

 Different AI models are better at different tasks.
-A tool that lets you switch between GPT, Claude, Gemini, or other models can give you better results depending on whether you are classifying text, summarizing trends, or analyzing numbers.
+A tool that lets you switch between GPT, Claude, and other models can give you better results depending on whether you are classifying text, summarizing trends, or analyzing numbers.
+Most built-in assistants now ship a model picker, so check which models are actually selectable on your plan rather than which ones the marketing page names.

 Quick Comparison Table: Best AI Tools for Data Analysis in Excel & Google Sheets